gavinbarrett/BipEncryptor/README.md

-### enbiptor
+### BipEncryptor
-## BipEncryptor is a scheme used for encrypting a cryptocurrencry BIP 32 mnemonic phrase with an AEAD protocol.
+BipEncryptor is a simple authenticated encryption scheme for securing BIP32/39 cryptocurrency recovery phrases.